 Action I.1.b Promote use of efficient, less polluting technologies to heat buildings, especially non-polluting wood-burning practices.

-Action I.1.c Consider the impacts of new development on traffic congestion that would result in increased air pollution, especially within Norwich village.
-Support efforts to raise weight limits to allow heavy trucks access to Interstate-91 rather than being required to travel on Route 5 through the village.
+Action I.1.c Consider the impacts of new development on traffic congestion that would result in increased air pollution., Support efforts to raise weight limits to allow heavy trucks access to Interstate-91 rather than being required to travel on Route 5 through the village.

 Action I.1.d Collaborate with neighboring communities and Advance Transit to provide mass transit services for Norwich residents as a means of reducing air pollutants from private vehicle emissions.